carallon/pharos-controller-api/sphinx-src/queryjs/output.rst

 enable_output
 =============

 Enable the output of a specified protocol from the controller.
+Propagates to all controllers in a project.

 ``enable_output(params, callback)``